OfficeDev/office-js-docs-pr/docs/concepts/browsers-used-by-office-web-add-ins.md

 ### Chromium-based Edge is installed on my development computer, but my add-in does not use it

 The base browser in [Microsoft Edge](https://support.microsoft.com/help/4501095/download-the-new-microsoft-edge-based-on-chromium) has changed to Chromium.
-But the older base, called EdgeHTML, is not removed when Chromium-based Edge is installed.
+The older base, called EdgeHTML, is not removed when Chromium-based Edge is installed.
 Office will still use the EdgeHTML base for add-ins until a build of Office 365 that supports Chromium is installed on the computer.
 We expect these builds to ship in 2020.
 They will likely appear in the Insiders channel in the first half of the year.

 ### Scroll bar does not appear in task pane